How To Apply For A Job With A Criminal Record

 If none of the involved parties object, you will be able to seal your record and virtually no one will be able to access it.
 If any of the involved parties object, however, your case will have to be reviewed in court.
 A knowledgeable attorney will help you ensure that things go smoothly.

 If you would like to take the steps to seal your record and ensure that your past mistakes do not affect your future plans, an experienced local attorney will be able to help.
-Contact our law offices today for more information.
+Contact the law offices of Kevin Cahill today for more information.